Review and road test of the Audi S5 Coupe

 Inside, Nappa leather extends to the front S super sports seats, combining lumbar support, pneumatic adjustment and a massage function.
 MMI navigation plus and a three-year subscription to the Audi connect suite round out the interior upgrades.
 Like all the latest Audis, this one gets the option of brand's 'Virtual cockpit' instrument binnacle, a 12.3-inch TFT display that replaces the conventional dials.
 Out back, the boot's bigger than before, offering a volume of 465-litres, 10-litres more than with the previous model and more than you get in BMW and Mercedes rivals.
 The rear seat has a 40:20:40 split and can be easily folded forward using levers in the luggage compartment.
 Audi also offers an optional gesture control system for opening the luggage compartment lid via a foot motion.

 Market and Model

-You'll need a budget of around £47,000 for this S5 in Coupe form.
-That's similar sort of money to that you'd have to find for rivals like the Mercedes-AMG C43 4MATIC and BMW's 440i M Sport.
+You'll need a budget not far off £50,000 for this S5 in Coupe form.
+That's similar sort of money to that you'd have to find for rivals like the Mercedes-AMG C43 4MATIC and BMW's 440i M Sport, but of course they're petrol-powered.
 On S5 models, a sport differential can complement the quattro drivetrain for more targeted torque distribution to the rear wheels, improving stability and agility in fast corners.